TabbyML/tabby/clients/vim/README.md

 ### 🔌 Vim-Plug

-[Vim-Plug](https://github.com/junegunn/vim-plug) is minimalist Vim plugin manager that you can use to install TabbyML plugin.
+[Vim-Plug](https://github.com/junegunn/vim-plug) is a minimalist Vim plugin manager that you can use to install TabbyML plugin.
 You can install Vim-Plug by following these [intructions](https://github.com/junegunn/vim-plug#installation).